xynehq/jaf/docs/core-concepts.md

 ### Pure Functions

-All core functions in FAF are pure - they don't have side effects and return the same output for the same input:
+All core functions in JAF are pure - they don't have side effects and return the same output for the same input:

 ```typescript
 // Pure function - no side effects